Dynamical compatibility for finite and infinite population models used in genetics: The inverse problem

 We use this result to show that given coordinate-like replicator dynamics, with one stable interior point at $\xs\in(0,1)$, there is a polynomial potential, with a sufficiently large degree, such that the associated Moran process has one and only one interior EMS at $\xs$, and no further metastable points.

 More precisely, we consider a given replicator equation with two unstable equilibria on the boundaries and one unique stable equilibrium at $x=\xs\in(0,1)$.
-It is not difficult to prove that the second-order polynomial $V=\gamma(x-\xs)^2-\gamma(\xs)^2$, $\gamma>0$, $\xs\in(0,1)$, is such that the replicator equation $\dot X=-X(1-X)V'(X)$ has two unstable equilibria on the boundaries and one unique stable equilibrium at $x=x_*$.
-However, the same is not valid in general for the Moran process, as shown by the following result: \begin{theorem} Let $V$ be a polynomial of degree $d$, with $d\ge 2$, such that the associated Moran process has two unstable equilibria on the boundaries and one unique EMS at $x=\xs$, and no further metastable equilibria.
+As we have already seen (Theorem~\ref{thm:asymptotic}), the Moran dynamics associated to a second-order polynomial $V=\gamma(x-\xs)^2-\gamma(\xs)^2$, $\gamma>0$, $\xs\in(0,1)$, is compatible with the replicator if, and only if, $\xs=\frac{1}{2}$.
+The next result shows $\xs$ becomes closer to either of the boundaries, then the complexity of the interaction (degree of $V$) can increase without bounds. \begin{theorem} Let $V$ be a polynomial of degree $d$, with $d\ge 2$, such that the associated Moran process has two unstable equilibria on the boundaries and one unique EMS at $x=\xs$, and no further metastable equilibria.
 If $\xs\not\in\left[\gamma_n,1-\gamma_n\right]$ then $d> n+2$. \end{theorem}

 \begin{proof} The associated replicator equation is given by $X'=-\lambda X(1-X)(X-X^*)p(X)$, where $\lambda>0$ and $p$ is a polynomial of degree $d-2$, namely $(x-\xs)p(x)=V'(x)$.
-From the assumptions, $V(1)=0$, and, therefore
+From the assumptions, $V(1)=V(0)=0$, and, therefore

 Changing the constant $\lambda$ if necessary, we may assume that $p\in\mathcal{P}_{d-2}$.
 From Lemma~\ref{lem:polynomial}, $\xs\in(\gamma_{d-2},1-\gamma_{d-2})$, and therefore $\gamma_{d-2}\le\gamma_n$, which concludes the proof. \end{proof}